 The safest way to test that meat is cooked is by using a meat thermometer.
 Below is a list of meats and the temperatures they should be when cooked at different levels.
 For the best reading always insert the thermometer into the thickest part of the meat and make sure that it doesn’t touch any bones.

 |Rare 60°C / 140°F||N/A||Rare 60°C / 140°F||Rare 60°C / 140°F||N/A||N/A|

 |Medium 70°C / 160°F||Medium 70°C / 160°F||Medium 70°C / 160°F||Medium 70°C / 160°F||N/A||N/A|

 |Well Done 75°C / 165°F||Well Done 75°C / 165°F||Well Done 75°C / 165°F||

 |85°C / 185°F||90°C / 195°F|

-When you cook the meat the juices are forced towards the centre of it when you turn it over the same happens again, this gives the middle of the meat plenty of juice, cutting it straight away means all of those juices run out and onto your cutting surface and the flavour is lost.
-Leave the Meat to Rest
+When you cook the meat the juices are forced towards the centre of it, when you turn it over the same happens again, this gives the middle of the meat plenty of juice.
+Cutting it straight away means all of those juices run out and onto your cutting surface and the flavour is lost, so leave the Meat to Rest

 By leaving the meat to rest this allows the juices to slowly make their way back to the out edges of the meat giving you an overall juicy, flavourful taste.